BlockchainCommons/Gordian/README.md

 * **Openness.** Gordian supports open infrastructure that allows developers to create their own applications.

 Look at individual Blockchain Commons reference apps for guidance on how each acts as a model for these principles and [#SmartCustody Case Studies](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/Case-Studies-Overview.md) for how professional hardware & software apps do so.

+## Gordian Architecture

+The Gordian Architecture puts the Gordian Principles into use through an overall design that covers everything that from the high-level architecture of a Gordian ecosystem through the specification and UX best practices that make it possible.

+* **Gordian Macro-Architecture.** The ecosystem architecture depends on functional partition, separating services and confidential data.
+* **Data Format.** CBOR is used as the canonical data structure for the Gordian Architecture.
+* **Encoding Specifications.** Bytewords, URs, and (optionally) QR Codes ensure that Gordian services are interoperable.
+* **Backup Specifications.** UR specifications make it easy to backup confidential data, creating Resilience.
+* **Communication Specifications.** Further UR specifications such as envelopes and request/responses aid interoperable communication.
+* **Secure UX Designs.** UX best practices form another layer of support for the Gordian Principles.

+Please see [The Gordian Architecture](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Overview-Architecture.md) for more in-depth discussion of all the architectural elements.

+## Gordian Reference Apps

+## Gordian Reference Libraries

 ## Quick Links for Reference Apps